 The music-on-demand competition has never been as fierce as it is today.
 With hundreds of music streaming platforms claiming to be the best, it’s pretty hard to sort which meets your taste and your need.
 Out of the hundreds of competing platforms, there are these two constant standouts ─ Apple Music and Spotify.

 But, in a competitive market like music streaming, there can only be one king.
-In this article, we weigh the best choice over Apple Music vs Spotify.
+In this article, we weigh the best choice between Apple Music vs Spotify.
 We will review all the essential features you need to know before you decide which service you’ll subscribe to.
-From the subscription fee and music library down to audio quality and music discovery, we got them all covered.
+From the subscription fees and music library down to audio quality and music discovery, we got them all covered.

 Before we proceed to the meat of this article, let us first have a short backgrounder of music streaming services in the feud.

 Apple Music is poised to challenge Spotify.
 Almost a decade younger than Spotify, Apple launched the service in 2015 as their own take on the growing competition for on-demand tunes.
-What strictly a music streaming platform, it only took a year before Apple Music added a video functionality for the service.
+From strictly a music streaming platform, it only took a year before Apple Music added a video functionality for the service.
 In June 2019, Apple reported that the service has already reached 60 million marks of the paid user base.
-The fact that the service did it in just a couple of five years, we see Apple Music as the fastest growing music streaming platform in the market today.
+The fact that the service did it in just a matter of five years shows Apple Music as the fastest growing music streaming platform in the market today.

 Apple Music vs Spotify: Subscription Bundles

-Distinguishing what’s best between Apple Music vs Spotify in terms of subscription bundles is pretty difficult as they have a very similar offering.
+Distinguishing what’s best between Apple Music vs Spotify in terms of subscription bundles is pretty difficult as they have very similar offerings.
 Both have three paid plans which include Individual, Student, and Family subscriptions.
-Not only do they offer the same bundles, but they also offer them at the same prices.
+Not only do they offer the same bundles, but they also offer them at almost the same prices.

-However, there is a thin line that sets apart the two ─ that is the Videos on demand.
+However, there is a thin line that sets the two apart ─ that is the videos on demand.
 Spotify Premium Student Account holders can unlimitedly access ad-supported Hulu and Showtime shows.
 Spotify’s Hulu and Showtime deal was initially available for Individual Premium as well.
 Unfortunately, it then became exclusive to Spotify Student Accounts.
-Some of the shows you can watch are Looking for Alaska, It’s Always Sunny in Philadelphia, and Bob’s Burgers for Hulu.
-For Showtime, you can watch Shameless, Black Monday, The Chi and more.
+Some of the shows you can watch from Hulu are Looking for Alaska, It’s Always Sunny in Philadelphia, and Bob’s Burgers.
+From Showtime, you can watch Shameless, Black Monday, The Chi, and more.